 800ml of rich stock (I use Kallø French onion cubes as they are really delicious, I use two for this recipe)

-A handful of freshly grated Parmesan and more for serving
+A handful of freshly grated Parmesan and more for serving (you can use vegetarian or vegan parmesan)

 Truffle oil to taste for serving (you don’t need much)